c-tillett/c-sharp-class/README.md

 I'm not exactly sure what the staging area is.
 I'm assuming that I just need to make some kind of change to this repository and then reupload it?
 Here's to hoping.
 I made changes and pushed the information, but it's not showing at all in my github.

+I found my error!
+I had to close the commit tab to allow the git push command to work!